danielfett/draft-dpop/main.md

 * Added client considerations subsection
 * Use bullets rather than numbers in Checking DPoP Proofs so as not to imply specific order
 * Added notes/reminders about browser-based client applications using CORS needing access to response headers
+* Added a JWT claims registry update request for "nonce" to (better) allow for more general use in other contexts

   -09